borealbirds/NBarker-BCVRImodels/munge/README.md

 Produces a cleaned dataset for future use: _birdVRIintersect_preprocess1.csv_

-### Older files

-* 01.01a.TreeSpeciesCodes_Troubleshoot.Rmd: Identify the various tree species codes used in different files going into your analyses.
-Identify files requiring correction/standardization.

-* 01.01b.TreeSpeciesCodes_Fix.Rmd: Using the standardized species code lookup table, fix all files that have tree species codes.
+3. **01.01.FixTreeSpeciesCodes.Rmd** - Identify the various tree species codes used in different files going into your analyses.
+Using the standardized species code lookup table, add a new column containing the standardized tree species gorup code.

-### Files used before this round of analyses, and included just for reference:
+4. **01.02.CheckFixStandArea.Rmd** - Calculate area per forest stand type by aggregating the polygon areas I calculated in ArcGIS.
+Compare these areas to those calculated independently by Barb Sobota, a tech with CWS.
+Then create a final dataset of forest stand area by stand type to be used in subsequent analyses.

+5. **01.03.CheckFixRanks.Rmd** -